patr1ck410/1340Project/README.md

    and five cards are randomly distributed to the community cards.

 2. There are 4 betting rounds, separated by 3 rounds of community cards revelation.
+3. The first betting round will be the pre-flop bet, which players action base on the cards in hand but not any
+   community card.
+In the first betting round, two players are required to pay for the small blind (0.5)

-3. In each betting round, the first player has 3 option:
+4. In each betting round, the first player has 3 option:
    Check: Not making any bet and pass the turn to the next player
    Bet: Make a bet
    Fold: Quit the bet